1947

 construction while the house dissolves into forgotten ruins.
 Only because the house was so

 massively constructed does it still stand akin to a European castle.
-In the image above we see
+Above (left) we see the

-the fireplace which was altered by Eckankar in the mid-70’s by adding additional flagstone
+fireplace which was altered by Eckankar in the mid-70’s by adding additional flagstone above it

-above it and rebuilding the firebox.
+and rebuilding the firebox.
 The door?
-Changed from original French doors to 2
+Changed from original French doors to two matching

-matching wooden doors.
+wooden doors.
 The ceiling?
-Changed at the same time with new rafters, joists, and
+Changed at the same time with new rafters, joists, and headers (as

-headers (as was the entire house) the original being log rounds and saplings in a Native
+was the entire house) the original being log rounds and saplings in a Native American style.
+The

-American style.
-The energy here is of stony silence, although I have never spent a night here, I
+energy here is of stony silence.
+Although I have never spent a night here, I do feel, as others,

-returning from a lengthy hike.
-You scurry past the shadows of the House of Apache Fires which
+lengthy hike.
+You scurry past the shadows of the House of Apache Fires which rests in silent

-rests in silent darkness, glancing up nervously you wonder if the house really is devoid of life?
+darkness.
+Glancing up nervously you wonder if the house is really devoid of life?
+But wait, out

-But wait!
-Out of the corner of your eye you detect movement in the upstairs studio window.
-Just
+of the corner of your eye, you detect movement in the upstairs studio window, just for a second,

-for a second you swear you see the figure of a beautiful woman staring down at you as if to say
+you swear you see the figure of a beautiful woman staring down at you, as if to say, “who goes

-“who goes past my house- who nears my sacred abode!”
-Don’t worry- it is but Helen Frye who
+past my house- who nears my sacred abode!”
+Don’t worry it is but Helen Frye who would often

-would often pull back a curtain and peer down below from her favorite haunt- perhaps ever
+pull back a curtain and peer down below from her favorite haunt, perhaps ever seeking the

-seeking the vision of Jack Frye returning across the courtyard and back to her lonely arms!
+vision of Jack Frye returning across the courtyard and back into her empty lonely embrace!

 Jack and Helen's Private Quarters as Seen in Our Time Frame